tafka96/ServiceDesk/README.md

 ## Run Application on Development server

 Run `gradlew bootrun` after cloning the repository.
 The first time setup might take a while to download all the neccessary node modules.
+When the executing is at 88% the application is ready.
 After that the application can be accessed at `http://localhost:8080/`.

 ## Running unit tests
 Backend unit tests: